 Spousal Support in Illinois

 Courts do not use a set formula for spousal support like they do when calculating child support.
 This means your award could vary greatly depending on your unique situation.
-Our Lake County alimony lawyers at Schlesinger & Strauss, LLC, understand this concept and have helped numerous clients over the years with their support issues.
+Our Lake County alimony lawyers at Schlesinger, Strauss & Hoyt LLC, understand this concept and have helped numerous clients over the years with their support issues.

 If you are seeking a spousal support award or have questions regarding protecting your income from support payments, contact our Illinois family law office for a free initial consultation.

 At our law firm, we stay on top of the latest changes in Illinois family laws that could affect our clients.
 In the near future, there is potential for the laws in Illinois to change drastically regarding your support payments.

 These new laws could also necessitate a modification of your current alimony award.
 You can rely on us to analyze your situation and provide strong recommendations on how to proceed with your matter.

 Types of Spousal Maintenance in Illinois

 There are, in general, two kinds of spousal support: temporary and permanent.
 Temporary spousal support is before the divorce.
 Beyond the divorce, there may be long-term, short-term, or permanent support depending on your circumstances.
 The legislature has stated that the goal of support is for both spouses to be self-supporting.
 However, this is often not possible.
 As a result, the higher income spouse will frequently pay alimony to the other spouse.
 Generally, spousal support terminates when the recipient remarries or cohabits with another person.